 It’s been a long time – a year, to be exact.
 But, New England’s casinos are reporting positive news of late.
 While they see the proverbial light at the end of the tunnel, there’s one thing for sure.
 It’s still a pretty long tunnel.
-The good news is that New England Casinos Are Showing Signs of Recovery.
+But, the good news is that New England Casinos Are Showing Signs of Recovery.

 The Reopening Continues

 February could be called the “Boston “C” Party – the “C” representing Massachusetts casinos.
 The Massachusetts Gaming Commission reported that the gross gaming revenue from slots and table games was far from “gross.”
 Instead, February showed a rise to $67.44 million from Plainridge Park Casino, MGM Springfield, and Encore Boston Harbor.
 That’s a 17% increase over January and the highest monthly gaming revenue total since October 2020.

 Operational hours of 24/7 have certainly helped.
 This also paved the way to reopen both hotels at Encore and MGM Springfield.
 When March revenues are released in April, they are expected to reveal the impact of the commission’s recent decision to allow the casinos to reintroduce craps and to add a fourth seat at many table games.

 Related Post – No Future For Region C Casino in Massachusetts